• Skip to primary navigation

 Huevos Rancheros Casserole

-And, this dish is packed with protein from the savory tofu scramble to the fiber-rich black beans, I’ve got you covered.
+If you’re looking for an alternative to oats in the morning, this dish is packed with protein from the savory tofu scramble to the fiber-rich black beans.
+It’s also great for dinner.

 Huevos-Rancheros-Casserole